Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction.md

 teach it, I want to be upfront about the fact that some learning activities that you will participate in this semester will involve remote interactions.
-With that said, I'm confident that you will receive a top-notch introduction to Discrete Structures through these remote learning opportunities!
+With that said, I'm confident that you will receive a top-notch introduction to discrete structures through these remote learning opportunities!
 I also want to stress that learning how to work in a remote fashion will make you more competitive for securing a position at a technology company.
 If you have any questions about remote learning, I hope that you will ask them in a public